Avondale, AZ Birth Injury Lawyer | Phillips Law Group

 Your child’s birth injury may have been caused by a doctor’s negligent, careless actions during pregnancy, labor or the delivery of your child.

 Negligent medical professionals should be held liable, and victims should receive compensation for the damages they have suffered and may suffer in the future.
 Parents of a child with a birth injury know how devastating these injuries can be.

 An Avondale birth injury lawyer from Phillips Law Group may be able to pursue compensation and is prepared to review your situation in a free legal consultation.
-Over more than 27 years, our firm has obtained more than $750 million in compensation for our clients.
+Over more than 27 years, our firm has obtained more than $1 billion in compensation for our clients.
 Founder Jeff Phillips has obtained compensation in several Arizona counties and served as lead counsel in more than 40 jury trials.
 He is also a Leaders Forum member of the American Association for Justice.

 There are no upfront fees for our services and our phone lines are always open for your call.
 1-800-706-3000

 Is There a Valid Case?

 Medical malpractice cases, including those involving birth injuries, are complicated.
 Your attorney often needs to consult medical experts to determine when the at-fault party deviated from the accepted standard of care and how this is linked to the injury suffered.

 There are so many things that go on during pregnancy, labor and delivery, it can be difficult to prove an injury exclusively resulted from a health care provider’s negligence and not some other cause, like a pre-existing condition.